Don't get too excited. She's got a kid who's, like, thirty

 - In How to Live with Your Parents (For the Rest of Your Life), Brad Garrett and Elizabeth Perkins (both age 52) play the mother of Polly, played by Sarah Chalke, who is 36.

-- In Golden Girls, Estelle Getty, who played Sophia, was actually the second youngest of the girls despite Sophia being the eldest.
+- In The Golden Girls, Estelle Getty, who played Sophia, was actually the second youngest of the girls despite Sophia being the eldest.
 This means she was actually younger than Betty White, who actually was the eldest of the actresses, and older than Bea Arthur, who played Sophia's daughter, Dorothy.

 - Vicki Lawrence played Mama in The Carol Burnett Show and Mama's Family despite being 16 years younger than daughter Eunice (played by Burnett) and son Vinton (played by Ken Berry), and 27 years younger than her other daughter Ellen (played by Betty White).
 Lawrence herself loved playing an older woman because, according to her, it was liberating to come into work every day and have the make up people make her look uglier.

 - In Parks and Recreation it is mentioned that Tammy One, Ron's first wife, was also a nurse who helped deliver him.
 Patricia Clarkson, the actress who plays her, is only 10 years older than Nick Offerman, who plays Ron.
+She's also only two years older than Megan Mullally, who plays Tammy Two and is married to Offerman in real life.

 - A grandmotherly version on General Hospital.
 In the mid-90's, when the Ward family was introduced, actress Rosalind Cash was only 20-something years older than the actors playing her 20-something/30-something year old grandchildren, meaning it would have been far more appropriate for her to be playing their mother instead—indeed, she was only a few years older than the actors who did play her (grown) children